-- 4 Click the button next to or above your desired wireless option(s). - 5 Click Start and Control Panel. - 6 Click View network status and tasks under Network and Internet. - 7 Click Set up a connection or network on the left pane.
+- 4 Click the button next to or above your desired wireless option(s).
+Make sure the Wireless LAN indicator is lit. - 5 Click Start and Control Panel. - 6 Click View network status and tasks under Network and Internet. - 7 Click Set up a connection or network on the left pane.
 The Set up a connection or network window appears. - 8 Select an option to specify the ad-hoc network settings and click Next. - 9 Follow the on-screen instructions.